 In naturopathic medicine, we view disease as a manifestation of imbalance in the body.
 The skin is a common pathway by which the body expresses internal disorder because it is the largest of the body’s five organs of detoxification (the others are the lungs, kidneys, liver and gastrointestinal tract).
 Eczema, then, can also be understood not only as an immune dysfunction and genetic predisposition but also as an expression of toxicity and deficiency in the body.

 The latter is where I often start in my treatment of patients with eczema.
 The role of food sensitivities in atopic dermatitis has been widely researched.
-Specific sensitivities to wheat and dairy.
-This has been reinforced time and again in my practice, where I typically run a IgG/IgA food sensitivity panel to determine the foods to which foods an individual is personally reactive.
-Wheat and dairy are almost a given in most eczema sufferers.
+Specific sensitivities to wheat and dairy are common.
+This has been reinforced time and again in my practice, where I typically run a IgG/IgA food sensitivity panel to determine the foods to which an individual is personally reactive.
 Another common sensitivity I see is to egg whites.
 Celia tested off the charts in her reaction to every form of dairy and wheat, as well as egg whites so we took her off those foods for a period of 60 days.

-Lastly, we think about deficiencies when it comes to eczema, particularly that of essential fatty acids (EFAs) likes those found in fish oils.
+Lastly, we think about deficiencies when it comes to eczema, particularly that of essential fatty acids (EFAs) like omega-3 and omega-6.
 In fact, studies of people with eczema have shown low levels of EFAs so I often run a basic blood panel to determine people’s levels of these.
 Celia came back deficient in total fatty acids, as well as EPA, DHA and a few others.
 She immediately started a high quality fish oil.
 The final deficiency I typically test for is a zinc deficiency.
 Because of the gut dusfunction of many people with eczema, zinc is improperly digested and absorbed and they often come back low in this mineral, as Celia did.
 Zinc is essential for EFA metabolism, so it was essential for her to start on zinc supplementation, as well.

 About three months after we began treatment, Celia returned to my office with no bandages on her fingers.
 When I exclaimed at her lesion-free hands and arms, she turned her hands over and looked at them with amazement saying, “It’s gone, I have no more itching and barely and eczema, only when I stray from my diet.”
 I later saw her 6-year old daughter, Kelsey, who also had a pretty severe case of eczema; it’s often a family affair.
 After following a similar program, Kelsey is happily no longer “itchy and scratchy” all the time.
 I hopefully won’t have to see this duo for a long time to come, as they now have the tools to manage the condition on their own.